2018 Premier Volleyball League Open Conference

-The 2018 Premier Volleyball League Open Conference is the sixth conference of the Premier Volleyball League (33rd conference of the former Shakey's V-League).
+The 2018 Premier Volleyball League Reinforced Conference was the sixth conference of the Premier Volleyball League and the third and final conference of the 2018 season.
 The conference started on September 22, 2018 at the Filoil Flying V Centre, San Juan, Metro Manila, Philippines.

 Teams played a double-round robin elimination round to determine the final four teams that will advance to the semifinals.